gbplaunt22/Fun-Mirror/README.md

 # Fun-Mirror

-This is a project where I will attempt to use my Xbox360 kinnect with a rasberry pi, hooked up to a monitor with a two-way mirror infront, or a "Smart Mirror".
+This is a project where I will attempt to use my Xbox 360 Kinect with a Raspberry Pi, hooked up to a monitor with a two-way mirror in front, or a "Smart Mirror".
 This is a big WIP.
 This desc needs to be filled!

 Note that libfreenect is an essential part of this project.
-Please visit their repo https://github.com/OpenKinect/libfreenect for troubleshooting and extra information on dependices and cmake list options.
-I will be scripting with java/python, but other languages are permitted.
+Please visit their repo https://github.com/OpenKinect/libfreenect for troubleshooting and extra information on dependencies and CMake list options.
+I will be scripting with Java/Python, but other languages are permitted.

-Also, note that this is my first project repo and **I do not fully understand dependicies/installiation for machines other than my own!** Please install dependencies with scrutinity in mind.
+Also, note that this is my first project repo, and **I do not fully understand dependencies/installation for machines other than my own!** Please install dependencies with scrutiny in mind.

-## Raspbery Pi Setup
+## Raspberry Pi Setup

 These steps assume a fresh Raspberry Pi OS with an Xbox 360 Kinect V1 plugged in via USB.